icd-tohoku/BirdViewAR_chi2023/MainDrone_windows/README.md

 # Main drone
-This is the Visual studio project for the main drone
+This is the Visual studio project for the main drone.
+We have only confirmed it works with DJI Mavic 2 pro.

 ## Prerequisites

 * A device with Windows 10
 * Visual Studio 2017
 * Windows 10 SDK (Version 1803 or higher)
-* Controller driver (depends on your DJI products.
+* Controller driver (Depends on your DJI products.
 Details are [here](https://developer.dji.com/windows-sdk/documentation/connection/Mavic2.html))

 ## Before running this project